mcidclan/psp-media-engine-safe-task/README.md

-## PSP Media Engine Safe Task: Mapper Library.
+## PSP Media Engine Safe Task Library
 A library to safely execute custom tasks on the Media Engine without disrupting syscalls dispatched to it by the SC.

+- Tasks are executed in parallel without blocking the SC
+- Has a dedicated function to yield the current thread on SC side while waiting for the ME side process to complete
+- The task is invoked through a custom syscall the ME side handler is patched for that purpose
+- No manual soft reset is required, the first execution goes through a patch of getMeEDRAM
+- Device sleep works properly as the base ME wrapper is not altered

+Note: Tested on Slim and Phat

 ## Requirement
 - Clone and install psp-media-engine-custom-core library, see below.